 The RHA Representatives serve as delegates for the community to the Residence Hall Association.
 They attend weekly RHA meetings, where they, along with representatives from other residence halls, discuss and vote on diverse issues regarding the community, environment, and student life within the residence halls.

-The Multicultural Council Chairs are responsible for cultivating and promoting the many cultures and traditions present among the residents of the community through the Multicultural Society.
-Their 11 main means of accomplishing this task is through the organization of International Tea, an annual celebration open to the entire University community, in which residents showcase tables representing different countries of the world.
+The Multicultural Chairs are responsible for cultivating and promoting the many cultures and traditions present among the residents of the community.
+Their main means of accomplishing this task is through the organization of International Tea, an annual celebration open to the entire University community, in which residents showcase tables representing many different countries of the world.

 Alumni Relations Chair